Melania Trump Wears Black Suit And Itchy Twitter Fingers Sprout For Critics [Opinion]

 Melania Trump is one of those exceptional women who could step out wearing a potato sack and look every bit as elegant and gorgeous as she would as if she were adorned in a designer gown.
 Even in a potato sack Melania would still be the epitome of class and carry herself with grace.

-It’s entirely unlikely Melania will ever sport burlap in public or anywhere else for that matter, but for some Twitter users no matter what Melania is wearing it might as well be a burlap bag.
-As Melania watched her husband address the Congress last night she was the picture of class and elegance in a basic black suit with subtle sequins.
+It’s entirely unlikely Melania will ever sport burlap in public or anywhere else for that matter, but for some Twitter users, no matter what Melania is wearing it might as well be a burlap bag.
+As Melania watched her husband address the Congress last night, she was the picture of class and elegance in a basic black suit with subtle sequins.

 Melania Trump's #JointSession outfit was more contentious than you'd expect a black suit to be. https://t.co/OR6v595eMY pic.twitter.com/HODpXNQys9